vXofi/RAG-web-search/README.md

-Application for open domain question answering via context retrieved from web.
+Application for open domain question answering based on LLM with context retrieved from web.
 ***Work in progress***